kraianyn/distress/app/Ideas.md

 the desired one.

 ## Fix

-When selecting instructors and closing the page by a gesture instead of the button, the instructors are added to the list, but not to the field.
-The options are:
-- Treat the gesture as an alternative way to confirm the selection.
-Then update the field when an instructor is selected, not when the button is pressed.
-- Treat the gesture as canceling the selection.
-Then create a separate list for the selected instructors and only add them to the page list when the button is pressed.

 When updating an entity from a page opened from another entity page, the change is not reflected on the first page.